-Type Of Harm Definition Examples Indicators financial transactions, denying the adult at risk the right to access funds, unauthorised disposal of property or possessions, being asked to part with money on false pretences, can afford, extortionate demands for payments for services Organisational Adults Involves the collective failure of an organisation to provide safe, appropriate and acceptable standards of service to adults at risk.
+Type Of Harm Definition Examples Indicators Organisational Adults Involves the collective failure of an organisation to provide safe, appropriate and acceptable standards of service to adults at risk.
 Mainly relates to health and social care provision but aspects may be relevant to Church settings Lack of individualised care, inappropriate confinement or restriction, sensory deprivation, inappropriate use of rules, custom and practice Whistle blowing policy not in place and accessible, insufficient employees training and development.
 Organisational standards not meeting those laid down by regulatory bodies, service users not treated with dignity and respect, diverse needs not recognized and valued in terms of age, gender, disability, ethnic origin, race or sexual orientation, services not flexible Discriminatory Adults Exists when values, beliefs or culture result in a misuse of power that denies opportunity to some groups or individuals.
-Verbal abuse, harassment or similar treatment, unequal treatment, deliberate exclusion from services such as education, health, justice and access to Repeated exclusion from rights afforded to citizens such as health, education, employment and criminal justice
+Verbal abuse, harassment or similar treatment, unequal treatment, deliberate exclusion from services such as education, health, justice and access to services and protection, harmful or derisive attitudes, inappropriate use of language Repeated exclusion from rights afforded to citizens such as health, education, employment and criminal justice Modern Slavery Encompasses slavery, human trafficking, forced labour and domestic servitude.
+Traffickers and slave masters use whatever means they have at their disposal to coerce, deceive and force individuals into a life of abuse, servitude and inhumane treatment.
+Adult or Child trafficked into UK or between places in UK for purpose of sexual abuse or labour.
+Adult or Child forced to work as domestic servant.
+Adult or child forced to work as sex worker, farm labourer, car cleaner.
+Individual may not have their passport or Identity documents.
+They may not have access to or contact with friends and family.
+May never be left alone, live in poor conditions, not be able to leave of own free will.
+May have no access to funds.